obsevify/next-cms-ghost/README.md

 ## Configuration

-Please change the `siteUrl` to your build system in `siteConfig.js`:
+Please change the `siteUrl` to your build system in `siteConfig.ts`:

 ```javascript
 export const siteUrl = `http://localhost:3000`